kuritsu/pozoledf-chef-repo/roles/README.md

 ### Grafana Data Source configuration

-We recommend you configure 4 data sources:
+We recommend you check the configuration of the following 4 data sources (Chef should create them automatically, though):
 - InfluxDB (contains all data sent by Telegraf installed in every VM)
   - URL: `http://localhost:8086`
   - Database: `telegraf`